rafflesintown/rafflesintown.github.io/_pages/teaching.md

 - <strong > Harvard ES150: Probability with Engineering Applications, Spring 2023 </strong>
 <br>Section Leader
 <br>Rating: 5.0/5.0
 <br> Comments: <em> "The TFs in this class were absolutely incredible.
 Zhaolin was a phenomenal teacher.
-He knew the subject material perfectly and communicated it well.
-I learned the majority of the course’s content in his office hours, and I’m supremely grateful for it.
+He knew the subject material perfectly and communicated it well. [...]
 Lina’s lucky to have such a great student!" </em>

 - <strong >Harvard AM 121: Introduction to Linear Optimization,  Fall 2020 </strong> <br> Section Leader <br>  Rating: 4.8/5.0